This blog post was inspired by world leading sports scientist Tim Gabbett who recently posed the question,

 Building Your Optimal Running Volume

-Figure 6 below gives you some guidance on your ideal mileage to aim for (in kilometers), depending on your experience level and your running goals.
+Figure 6 below gives you some guidance on your ideal weekly mileage to aim for (in kilometers), depending on your experience level and your running goals.

 Building higher volume initially will mean you’ll need to keep your intensity on the lower side.